osg-htc/operations/docs/troubleshooting/repository-scripts.md

     This message indicates that the most recent update attempt quit early due to the presence of a lock file, most likely from a hung *mash* process.

-1. Log on to the host as *root* or with your regular user account
 1. Look for *mash* processes:

         :::console